mobxjs/mobx-state-tree/README.md

 })
 ```

+A more extensive middleware example can be found in this [code sandbox](https://codesandbox.io/s/mQrqy8j73)

 Finally, it is not only possible to be notified about snapshots, patches or actions.
 It is also possible to re-apply them by respectively `applySnapshot`, `applyPatch` or `applyAction`!